Commonwealth privacy legislation: Privacy Act 1988 (Cth)

 The Privacy (Market and Social Research) Code 2014 was registered on 28 November 2014.
 On 22 March 2021, it was replaced by the Privacy (Market and Social Research) Code 2021.

 The Privacy (Australian Government Agencies – Governance) APP Code (‘2017 code’) was registered on 27 October 2017 and commenced 1 July 2018.
-The 2017 code sets out specific requirements and steps that agencies must take as part of complying with APP 1.2.
-APP 1.2 requires an APP entity to take reasonable steps to implement practices, procedures and systems that ensure the entity complies with the APPs, and any binding registered APP code, and is able to deal with related enquiries and complaints.
+The 2017 code sets out specific requirements and steps that agencies must take in complying with APP 1.2.
+APP 1.2 requires an APP entity to take reasonable steps to implement practices, procedures and systems to ensure it complies with the APPs, and any binding registered APP code, and can deal with related enquiries and complaints.

 Office of the Australian Information Commissioner